 19. INTELLECTUAL PROPERTY RIGHTS OF PRODUCTS

-19.1 The Client may not at any time use the Intellectual Property Rights of the products sold by Da Gama Maritime Limited.
+19.1 You may not at any time use the Intellectual Property Rights of the products sold by us.
 Any license sold for third party software is covered under each individual product's own Terms and Conditions.

-20.1 There shall be no forgoing, waving or varying of any Terms and Conditions by or on behalf of Da Gama Maritime Limited unless confirmed in writing by Da Gama Maritime Limited.
-Nor shall The Client be entitled to rely on any promise or indication that such a written confirmation will be forthcoming.
-Any variation of these Terms and Conditions shall not be binding unless set out in writing and signed by representatives of each parties.
+20.1 There shall be no forgoing, waving or varying of any Terms and Conditions by or on behalf of us unless confirmed in writing by us.
+Nor shall you be entitled to rely on any promise or indication that such a written confirmation will be forthcoming.
+Any variation of these Terms and Conditions shall not be binding unless set out in writing and signed by representatives of each party.